thenexthub/Codira/docs/OwnershipManifesto.md

 #### Consuming iteration

-The first iteration style is what we're already familiar with in Swift: a consuming iteration, where each step is presented with an owned value.
+The first iteration style is what we're already familiar with in Codira: a consuming iteration, where each step is presented with an owned value.
 This is the only way we can iterate over an arbitrary sequence where the values might be created on demand.
 It is also important for working with collections of non-copyable